Third Cain ministry

-The Third Cain Ministry was a ministry of the Government of Victoria (Australia).
-It was led by the Premier of Victoria, John Cain of the Labour Party.
+The Third Cain Ministry was the 57th ministry of the Government of Victoria (Australia).
+It was led by the Premier of Victoria, John Cain of the Labor Party.
 The ministry was sworn in on 17 December 1952, and resigned on 7 June 1955 when it was succeeded by the Bolte Ministry.

 Three members of Cain's cabinet—Les Coleman (Minister of Transport), Bill Barry (Minister of Health) and Tom Hayes (Minister-in-Charge of Housing)—were expelled from the Labor Party on 31 March 1955 during the Australian Labor Party split of 1955 and formed the Australian Labor Party (Anti-Communist).
 They were replaced in their ministerial roles by Don Ferguson, Val Doube and John Sheehan respectively.
 Frank Scully, a Minister without Portfolio, was also expelled from the party and the cabinet—he was not replaced.